learn-academy-2022-foxtrot/week-5-assessment-nathaniel-ross/interview-questions.md

 2. What does the acronym CRUD stand for?

-Your answer: Create, Read, Update, Delete
+Your answer: Create, Read, Update, Delete (destroy)

 Researched answer: